cmusatyalab/diamond-android/README.md

 Applications interact with the filter binaries through `Filter` objects.
 The face detection example uses the `rgbimg` filter to convert images into RGB format and the `ocv_face` filter to detect faces.
-See the [Filter Javadoc](TODO) for more information about creating filters.
+See the [Filter Javadoc][javadoc] for more information about creating filters.

 ```Java
 String[] faceFilterArgs = {"1.2", "24", "24", "1", "2"};